lhcb/starterkit-lessons/_episodes/03a-gaudi.md

 ## Transformers

-## AnyDataHandle

-# Conversion
+# Conversion from the old framework to the new

-Try to convert everything to a `Gaudi::Functional` algorithm.
+* Try to convert everything to a `Gaudi::Functional` algorithm.
 Split into smaller basic algorithms and build a `SuperAlgorithm` from the smaller ones if needed.

-At least try to migrate to data handles + tool handles.
+* At least try to migrate to data handles + tool handles.

-Make sure the event loop code is `const`; do not cache event dependent data.
+* Make sure the event loop code is `const`; do not cache event dependent data.
 Interface code, especially for tools, should be `const`.

-Try to migrate away from `beginEvent`, `endEvent` incidents.
+* Try to migrate away from `beginEvent`, `endEvent` incidents.

-Please add as many tests as possible!
+* Please add as many tests as possible!